 The key is to get organic pumpkin puree, in which the only ingredient is an organic pumpkin!
-Most importantly, a lot of brands add in sugars and preservatives to the pure!
+Most importantly, a lot of brands add sugars and preservatives to the pure!
 Some other great options for muffins is turning my chocolate tahini zucchini bread or chocolate sweet potato bread into muffins!

 Paleo Pumpkin Muffins